 Yes, if you are Financially Cleared and have completed the online "Apply for Degree" that can be found under Academics on the Portal, you will receive your diploma within 4-6 months.

 3. Will course availability impact my graduation date?

 All students must complete all graduation requirements in order to graduate.
 If your required courses are not taught this quarter, it is important to contact your Department Chairperson to see if another course has been approved as a substitution or if you will need to take any remaining units in the Spring quarter.

 How and when will Summer Orientation be conducted?

-We will be conducting orientation online for new students starting Summer 2021 on Tuesday, July 6 and Wednesday, July 7.
+We will be conducting Summer orientation on campus for new students on Tuesday, July 5, and Wednesday, July 6, 2022.
 Important details will be posted on the Portal.
 Any questions should be directed to your Admissions Advisor.